 If you're looking for the best speaker cable for your guitar amp, or looking for a bass amp speaker cable, look no further!
 Our heavy-duty cables are manufactured and milled here in the United States and hand soldered in Missoula, Montana!

-Our speaker cables use a pair of 12AWG Bare Copper conductors ensuring great flow to the cabinets.
-These are definition of beefy and burly!
-We terminate these cables with our Switchcraft 188 Jumbo Straight Nickel Plugs and for you bass players out there, we also offer Neutrik SpeakOn connectors.
+Our speaker cables use a pair of 12AWG Bare Copper conductors, ensuring great flow to the cabinets.
+These are the definition of beefy and burly!
+We terminate these cables with our Switchcraft 188 Jumbo Straight Nickel Plugs, and for you bass players out there, we also offer Neutrik SpeakOn connectors.

-You can mix and match your connectors (Switchcraft 188 to Neutrik SpeakOn for example).
+You can mix and match your connectors (Switchcraft 188 to Neutrik SpeakOn, for example).
 Just select the appropriate plug configuration.
-If you're requiring a custom speaker cable or something different (XLR or G&HRight Angle 1/4") you can submit a custom build request and we might be able to help you with this specific build!
+If you require a custom speaker cable or something different (XLR or G&H Right Angle 1/4"), you can submit a custom build request, and we might be able to help you with this specific build!

 Just like our instrument cables, these can be weaved or left bare.
-We just typical lengths - 3' is the most common length for speaker cable, but if you require more length (3' and 6' combination is great for full stack configuration).
-We also offer 10' lengths for when you the head/amp needs to be away from the cabinet.
+We just typical lengths - 3' is the most common length for speaker cable, but if you require more length (3' and 6' combination is great for full-stack configuration).
+We also offer 10' lengths when the head/amp needs to be away from the speaker cabinet.
 If you have specific length not listed, please send a custom build request and we can help you!

 Check out some videos talking about Rattlesnake Cables - unboxing, demos, etc.

 Karen in Pittsburgh PA just made a purchase!

 Jordan in Little Elm TX just made a purchase!